Annual ReportQ2 2026 Edition

 The first annual benchmark on how AI is reshaping work at the task level.
 Not tool adoption surveys.
 Not role-level projections.
 A ground-up analysis of what AI can actually do with each task across every major industry.

-Based on 1.8 million classified tasks, 894 occupations, 3,126 business workflows, and 81 industries.
+Based on 2.1M classified tasks, 894 occupations, 3,126 business workflows, and 81 industries.
 People Path and Process Path combined.

 Tasks classified